There’s a reason the holiday season is called the most wonderful time of the year!

-Your organization shouldn’t make the mistake of overlooking the importance of a confirmation email, especially because a confirmation email can make or break your relationship with a donor.
+Your organization shouldn’t make the mistake of overlooking the importance of a confirmation email, especially because a donation receipt can make or break your relationship with a donor.
 Here’s what you should make sure to include:

 - A sincere thank you

 - A statement of impact (i.e., “Because of your $25 donation, we’ll be able to care for four wounded birds.”)